Texas moms call for elementary schools to educate about the dangers of fentanyl

-CEDAR PARK, Texas — Andrea Hickman, Carilu Bell and Crickett Hummel are three Texas women whose loved ones passed away from fentanyl.
+CEDAR PARK, Texas — Andrea Hickman, Carilu Bell and Crickett Hummel are three Texas women whose loved ones passed away from fentanyl-related deaths.

 "It's heartbreaking to watch my sister go through this every single day without her baby, her kids.
 It's her world," Hickman said.

-Carilu Bell is a mother whose 44-year-old son, Casey Dean Copeland from Austin, died from taking valium and fentanyl in August of 2021.
+Carilu Bell is a mother whose 44-year-old son, Casey Dean Copeland of Austin, died from taking valium and fentanyl in August 2021.

 "He was my first born.
 Living without him, I'll never be the same person.
 I tried real hard to be the person I was to my family and my friends," Bell said.

-Then there is Crickett Hummel from Cedar Park who lost her 18-year-old daughter, Tyler "Delli" Bonnet, in June of 2022.
-Law enforcement told Hummel the suspected cause of Hummel's death was related to fentanyl.
+Then there is Crickett Hummel from Cedar Park, who lost her 18-year-old daughter, Tyler "Delli" Bonnet, in June 2022.
+Law enforcement told Hummel the suspected cause of her daughter's death was related to fentanyl.

 "I miss her every day.
 I miss her with every ounce of my soul.
 She was my best friend, and I did everything I could to help her," Hummel said.